SDFIdk/skraafoto_stac_public/README.md

 `conda bash init`

-To make sure that conda grabs the right python interpreter.
 Now activate the environment:

 `conda activate skraafoto-stac-api`

-Go to the projects folder in the environment
+Go to the projects folder in the environment.

 Install the packages in this order: